-You need to take into account if the pathway is meant for two people to walk side-by-side or simply as a single-file access path.
-My walkway was a single-file access path.
+You need to take into account if the pathway is meant for 2 people to walk side-by-side, or simply as a single-file access path.
+(My walkway was a single-file access path.)

-A single file walkway with crushed stone surrounding the stepping stones should be approximately 30″- 38″ wide.
-The width is really up to you, so make it as wide, or narrow, as you like.
-A side-by-side walkway will by a few inches wider.
+A single-file walkway with crushed stone surrounding the stepping stones should be approximately 30″- 38″ wide.
+The width is really up to you, so make it as wide or narrow as you like.
+A side-by-side walkway will be a few inches wider.